This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Damages

 Unlike many states, Rhode Island does not cap the amount of damages you can recover.
 Economic losses are based on what the disorder has cost you and will cost you in the future.
-Non-economic damages are harder to estimate but are higher the more severe the harm caused to your child.
+Noneconomic damages are harder to estimate.
+The more severe the harm caused to your child, the higher these damages are.

-Economic losses compensate for things like pain, emotional suffering, and that your child can never live independently.
+Noneconomic losses compensate for things like pain, emotional suffering, and loss of independence.

 The Complaint

-Your lawyer will file the complaint to get the lawsuit started, which is a document that notifies the defendants of the allegations and outlines the details of what you believe happened.
-The defendants have to respond to the complaint, and then both sides investigate and gather evidence.
+Your lawyer will file the complaint to start the lawsuit.
+The complaint is a document that notifies the defendants of the allegations and outlines what you believe happened.
+The defendants must respond to the complaint, and both sides investigate and gather evidence.

 Settlement

 The defendants will likely be prepared to try to negotiate a settlement.
 Most malpractice cases end here, with an out-of-court settlement.
-It’s better for both sides because it takes less time than a trial, and it usually costs less for the defendants.
+It’s better for both sides because it takes less time than a trial and usually costs less for the defendants.

 Trial

-If you cannot agree to a settlement amount, you can go to trial with your lawsuit.
+If you cannot agree to a settlement amount, you can take your case to trial.
 The jury decides whether or not negligence occurred, and the defendants owe you damages.

 How Do I File a Discrimination Complaint or Lawsuit in Rhode Island over Cerebral Palsy?